APPENDICES

 Guérin is a common surname in France, so it is no surprise that a substantial number of them came to the colony, some of them decades before their Acadian namesakes arrived:

 Jacques, son of Étienne Guérin, married Catherine St. Laurent at Old Biloxi, now in the state of Mississippi, in June 1721.
-Biloxi at the time was part of the French colony of Louisiana and was in fact the first French settlement on the Gulf Coast, established in 1699.
+Biloxi at the time was part of the French colony of Louisiana and was in fact the first French settlement on the Gulf Coast, established by Iberville in 1699.

 At least one Guérin family of early Louisiana was part of the French aristocracy.
 Claude-Agnian, called Agnian, son of Alexandre-François Guérin of Orleans, France, Lord of Brez, royal counselor and commissioner general, was serving as an infantry lieutenant in the naval regiment of the garrison at New Orleans when he married Jeanne Trudeau there in August 1726.
 The list of witnesses to Agnian's marriage in the church record reads like a who's-who of 1720s Louisiana.
 Agnian died at New Orleans in October 1731; the city's church records do not reveal any children he may have fathered.